 The conventional treatment for low serotonin is Selective Serotonin Reuptake aka SSRI.
 On the other hand, SSRI works fine but with so many side effects.
 If you are thinking about trying something without/with a few side effects to treat your anxiety, you can give CBD a try.

 In animal studies, for generalized anxiety disorder (GAD), CBD has shown its ability to reduce stress in rats.

-CBD may also help people with social anxiety disorder (SAD), post-traumatic stress disorder (PTSD) and also with anxiety induced insomnia.
+CBD may also help people with social anxiety disorder (SAD), post-traumatic stress disorder (PTSD) and also with anxiety-induced insomnia.
 In 2011, a study researched the effects of CBD on people with Social Anxiety Disorder and the participants were given 400 milligrams of CBD or a placebo.
 The result showed that the level of anxiety reduced in the people who took CBD.

-Multiple recent studies on Post Traumatic Stress Disorder symptoms have shown that, CBD can help with PTSD symptoms like having nightmares and replaying negative memories.
+Multiple recent studies on Post Traumatic Stress Disorder symptoms have shown that CBD can help with PTSD symptoms like having nightmares and replaying negative memories.

 If you are curious about using CBD to help manage your anxiety, understanding the pros and cons of different CBD oil products and different methods of taking CBD oil can help you determine which form of consumption suits you the best.

 CBD tinctures and oils are two of the most straightforward ways to consume CBD.
-Most CBD tinctures contain CBD in an alcohol base and, on the other hand, CBD oils contain CBD extracts infused into carrier oil.
+Most CBD tinctures contain CBD in an alcohol base and, on the other hand, CBD oils contain CBD extracts infused into a carrier oil.